Coderzthereal/xmlbuilder/README.md

-# NOTE
-## Update coming soon
-It will have cleaner code, better comments, and indentation in the output.

 ## This is not the original XmlBuilder library.
 It is a separate library that uses a different interface.
 I did not write the original XmlBuilder gem, and it was taken down from rubygems.org awhile ago.